Imira-S-R/TaskFlow/README.md

 ## Features
 - The whole app is FREE, you can add unlimited number of tasks and there are NO ADS.
 - The app is FAST so that you can run this app on any device.
+- You can add custom lists so that you can group similar tasks together.
 - The app design is simple so that anyone can use this app.

 ## Built With